Teacher Training in Mindful Self-Compassion

-The MSC program has been in development since 2009, and a MSC training manual is scheduled for publication in Swedish 2020 (Natur och Kultur).
+The MSC program has been in development since 2009, and a MSC training manual was published in Swedish 2020 (Natur och Kultur).
 Centre for Mindfulness Sweden is an officially-designated host for Teacher Training in Sweden since 2016.

-The prerequisites for taking the MSC Teacher Training are:
+The standard pre-requisites for taking the MSC Teacher Training are:

 - Ongoing, daily, sitting meditation practice